 If an infection or wound is left untreated or even unnoticed, there may be grounds for legal action.
 It is not the job of the patient to be vocal about their medical condition.
 Many may not have noticed or even capable of reporting what is going on with their body.

-Skin and wound care is a critical part of nursing home care and is a right of every patient.
+Skin and wound care is a critical part of nursing home care and is the right of every patient.

 Nursing homes are responsible for delivering a standard of care established by the State of New Jersey and the Federal Government.
-If you believe or even suspect that this standard isn’t being met, we suggest having a brief discussion with one of our attorneys.
+If you believe or even suspect that care is below this standard, we suggest having a brief discussion with one of our attorneys.
 We are experts of New Jersey Nursing homes and can discuss how others addressed similar issues.

-Just give us a call at (201) 488-4644 or ask us to call you by filling out the form on the right side of this page.
+Just give us a call at (201) 488-4644 or ask us to call you by filling out the form below.
 There is no obligation, and we will work with you to quickly address any signs of nursing home neglect or abuse.